fernandorpm/git-unfollower/README.md

 To clone the project into your computer:
 - `git clone https://github.com/fernandorpm/git-unfollower.git`

+Go to the newly created directory/folder:
+- `cd git-unfollower`

 To install the gems from the Gemfile.lock:
 - `bundle install`